Eurasia Tunnel

-The Eurasia Tunnel (Avrasya Tüneli) is a road tunnel in Istanbul, Turkey, crossing underneath the Bosphorus strait.
+The Eurasia Tunnel (Avrasya Tüneli) is a road tunnel in Istanbul, Turkey, crossing underneath the Bosphorus Strait.
 The tunnel was officially opened on 20 December 2016 and opened to traffic on 22 December 2016.

-The 5.4 km double-deck tunnel connects Kumkapı on the European part and Koşuyolu, Kadıköy, on the Asian part of Istanbul with a 14.6 km route including the tunnel approach roads.
+The 5.4 km double-deck tunnel connects Kumkapı on the European part and Koşuyolu, Kadıköy, on the Anatolian part of Istanbul with a 14.6 km route including the tunnel approach roads.
 It crosses the Bosphorus beneath the seabed at a maximum depth of −106 m.
 It is about 1 km south of the undersea railway tunnel Marmaray, which was opened on 29 October 2013.
 The journey between the two continents takes about 5 minutes.
-Toll is collected in both directions; since February 2020, ₺36.40 (about $4 US) for cars and ₺54.70 ($6 US) for minibuses.
-In February 2021 the toll increased by 26% to ₺46 (approx. $6.20) and ₺69 (~$9.30) respectively.
+Toll is collected in both directions.
+As of 16 August 2024, daytime tariff is ₺156 ($4.50 USD) for cars, ₺234 ($6.74 USD) for minibuses and ₺60.80 ($1.75 USD) for motorcycles.
+A 50% discount is applied during nighttime hours.